Crystal Lake, Illinois: 2010 census

-Culture and sites of interest
+Arts and culture

 Crystal Lake, as a city, is large enough to entertain its cultural institutions.
 However, it also shares many cultural opportunities with the city of Chicago, and the other large communities which surround it, as they are easily accessible from Crystal Lake, and vice versa.
 The city is home to the Northwest Herald, the only daily newspaper published in McHenry County.
 The newspaper deals mainly with local issues, but also carries national and world news.
 Churches are also a large influence within the city, hosting many annual events.
 Crystal Lake is also home to WZSR Star 105.5, owned by Alpha Media, which broadcasts throughout the northwest suburbs and Fox Valley.

 Another large presence in the city is the Crystal Lake Park District, which runs all of the city's numerous parks and the yearly events which take place within them.
 Two major parks run by the park district are Veterans Acres, along Walkup Road, and Main Beach, along with the namesake Crystal Lake.
 Crystal Lake is open whenever the weather is accommodating.
 However, boating is often restricted due to disputes with both the homeowners on the lake and the village of Lakewood, in which approximately 30% of the lake lies.
 The Crystal Lake Rowing Club has a boathouse in Kamijima Park, on the west end of Crystal Lake, and rows on the lake during the no-wake hours (usually early mornings and early evenings).
 In Crystal Lake lies the famed Dole mansion, where visitors can take tours for a small donation.

 Among the city's sites of interest is the historic downtown district.
 The downtown district, which recently has undergone a revitalization, is home to many small specialty shops and businesses, and is a local shopping district.
 Also located in the downtown district is the Raue Center for the Arts, which seats 750 and performs plays and hosts concerts throughout the year.
 Raue Center has recently transformed itself into a regional destination spot by providing an in house professional theater company, Williams Street Repertory, Jazz Festival launched by Ramsey Lewis and hosting several recent Tony, Grammy, and Academy award winners.
 The Raue Center has received four MacArthur Grants and regularly receives National Endowment for the Arts support.
 The city is also home to the Crystal Lake Strikers Drumline, Crystal Lake Community Band, and Encore Music Academy, home of Encore Youth Choir, McHenry County Youth Orchestra and Voices in Harmony (formerly known as the Crystal Lake Community Choir).

 The Col. Gustavus A. Palmer House is a historic residence in Crystal Lake, being constructed in 1858.